 A gentle presence: we aim to be direct in a respectful way.
 This allows you to discover a more flexible sense of self that is yours forever and helps you be a more effective problem-solver for yourself in your future life.

 Concrete support: successful therapy involves being able to face some of the most uncomfortable and painful parts of your self.
 To be open to these experiences requires a supportive and empathic therapist.
-Your therapist’s support is offered as as concrete and solid – you will know that they are alongside you during your therapeutic journey.
+Your therapist’s support is offered as as concrete and solid – you will know that she is alongside you during your therapeutic journey.

 Therapist-as-partner: therapy occurs in the context of your relationship with your therapist.
 The relationship is the laboratory for your therapy and provides you with a safe space to explore changes you may wish to make in your life.